This image has been deprecated in favor of the official

-elasticsearch image provided by elastic.co which is available to pull via
+elasticsearch image provided and maintained by elastic.co.
+The upstream images are available to pull via

 Elastic provides open-source support for Elasticsearch via the elastic/elasticsearch GitHub repository and the Docker image via the elastic/elasticsearch-docker GitHub repository, as well as community support via its forums.